CloudCannon/pagefind/README.md

 </body>
 ```

-Note: Filters and metadata inside an ignored element will **not** be ignored, so you can tag a filter inside the `<head>`, for example.
+Note: Filters and metadata inside an ignored element will still be processed.

 #### Filters